leandroaebi/Pokematch/README.md

 ### Additional information

-1. The website will be running on port `4040`
+1. The website will run on port `4040`
-2. The database-tool mongo-express will be running on port `8081`
+2. The database tool, mongo-express, will be accessible via port `8081`
-3. The credentials for mongo-express are `admin` and `pass`
+3. Credentials for mongo-express are `admin` and `pass`
-4. The database is running on port `27017` (you don't need to access it directly)
+4. The database is running on port `27017` (direct access is unnecessary)

 ### Tools

-In the DevContainer, you can use the following tools and extensions:
+Within the DevContainer, you can utilize the following tools and extensions:

 - Mongo-express
 - ESLint